Suspicious fires at rabbi’s Arlington home, Needham synagogue under investigation

 ARLINGTON, MASS.
-(WHDH) - Investigators are working to determine if suspicious fires that were recently set at a local rabbi’s home in Arlington and at a synagogue in Needham are connected.
+(WHDH) - Federal, state, and local investigators are working to determine if suspicious fires that were recently set at a local rabbi’s home in Arlington and at a synagogue in Needham are connected.

 An officer responding to 129 Lake St. in Arlington around 9 p.m.
-Thursday noticed light flames coming from one side of the house.
+Thursday noticed light flames coming from one side of Rabbi Avi Burkiet’s home.
 The officer used a handheld fire extinguisher to put out the flames, which were confined to the wood shingles, according to police.

 A previous small fire was also found burning on the wood shingles late Monday night.
-A surveillance camera captured a suspicious person leaving the area of the Lake Street home following this incident.
+A surveillance camera captured video of a suspicious person leaving the area of the Lake Street home following the incident.

-Neither fire caused damage to the inside of the home, where the rabbi also conducts religious services and classes.
+Neither fire caused damage to the inside of the home, where Burkiet conducts religious services and classes.

+“What has gone on, these past two incidents, it has targeted not just a Jewish center,” Burkiet said at a Friday press conference.
+“It has targeted our personal family and we are hurting because of this.”

 Acting Arlington Police Chief Julie Flaherty called the fires a “direct assault on the community.”